maximforever/purple-spring-meadow-2934/README.md

 In general, I tried to get to a reasonable working solution as my first priority.
 This solution could use some refactoring.
 For example, the top-level `App.tsx` acts as a wrapper for the table/nav/list actions component.
 There's bad prop drilling throughout the components.

 ## Challenges
 * The biggest challenge for me on this project was balancing good UX with lengthy async operations.
-I believe I figured this out somewhat, but not fully.
+I was able to figure this out partially, but there's more work to do!
 (Ex: I'm still missing a `completed` state, and the data-fetching logic is not ideal).
 * The second biggest challenge was architecture: the different table components are all tightly coupled and use the same data
 * While I'm functional in Python, this was my first experience with a Python backend, so I relied on my Rails & Node experience + AI to write good routing & DB logic